mattlean/lean-js-app-starter/docs/developing/databases/README.md

 #### How do I fix type errors encountered with Prisma?

-You may encounter a case where TypeScript is throwing type errors with your Prisma-related code.
+You may encounter a case where TypeScript is throwing type errors with your Prisma-related code when it shouldn't.
 If this is happening, try running [`prisma generate`](https://prisma.io/docs/orm/prisma-client/setup-and-configuration/generating-prisma-client) to generate the [Prisma Client](https://prisma.io/docs/orm/prisma-client/setup-and-configuration/introduction).

 You can use the `prisma` `package.json` script to do this: